sajidhamdard/learnjavascript/notes/08-let_const_var-hindi.md

 ```
 const x = 10;
 x = 20;
+console.log();
 ```

-- console.log(); //typeErroe:this will also give an error
+- typeErroe:this will also give an error

 # ==========var==========